shekhargulati/git-the-missing-tutorial/README.md

 ## Why version control system?

-You should use version control because:
+You should use version control because it offers the below:

-1. Collaboration
+1. Collaboration among a team of Coders
-2. Storing Versions
+2. Versioning the code.
+Could create multiple branches to setup binary releases
-3. Restoring Previous Versions
+3. Restoring to previous versions
-4. Understanding What Happened
+4. Tracking the history (blame!)
-5. Backup
+5. Backup.
+Old style backup methodologies like email storage, local file system or FTP backup are cumbersome.

 ## What the heck is Git?

 Git is a distributed version control system.
-It was developed by Linus Torvalds in 2005 for linux developers.
+It was developed by Linus Torvalds in 2005 for linux developers and is being maintained by a large community across the world.

 Every Git working directory is a full-fledged repository with complete history and full version-tracking capabilities, independent of network access or a central server.